VinAIResearch/MagNet/README.md

 ## Requirements

-The framework is tested on machines with following specifications:
+The framework is tested on machines with following environment:
-- Python >= 3.5
+- Python >= 3.6
 - CUDA >= 10.0

 To install dependencies, please run the following command: